 Oh, and about that third item in the list… Being hospitalized after living for years with hardly a blip in health issues can shock anyone’s system and give you a new perspective on what’s really important.
 I value time spent with family more than ever before, but I’m also very thankful for each day.

 So, now, two years later, I can’t help but smile when I think about all of the worries and fears I experienced back then.
 I’m glad my parents didn’t raise a quitter, but rather a stubborn, hard-working woman.
 Since being laid off, I’ve started my own contract business that’s thrived for two years (thanks in part to garnering a contract with of all companies, my own former employer!).
 I got to be a work-from-home Mom and raise my baby boy while still contributing to my family’s overall well-being.
 My husband, despite being a disabled veteran, and having to work full-time to support the family, graduated from college, earning a bachelor’s degree…at the same time our oldest boy graduated high school.
-Then he followed his father’s footsteps, became a U.S. Marine, and started college.
-(Yes, I’m very proud of them both!)

 Just this month, I’ve had several contracts renew for the coming year, but I’ve had to introduce my little one to daycare because, shockingly, I somehow landed a new job in August with a company that recruited me…and this happened when I wasn’t even actively seeking full-time employment!
 What’s more unimaginable is that in less than two months, I received a promotion.
 So, in two short years, I’ve managed to lose my job, start a business, reduce our family debt, and land a new job, increasing our income despite nationwide news coverage of a “poor job market and struggling global economy.”
 All without one penny in government hand-outs; I did not receive unemployment, even though I surely qualified for it after the lay-off.
 No WIC.
 No food stamps.
 Just a little help from family plus hard work, long hours, and a lot of prayers.
-Yes, life can be good if you put in an honest effort and keep a positive attitude even in the face of adversity.
+Yes, God willing, life can be good if you put in an honest effort and keep a positive attitude even in the face of adversity.

 God bless you all.
 Have a Merry Christmas and a Happy New Year!